d33pfri3d/hacktober-is/README.md

 "What we've got here is failure to communicate." - Cool Hand Luke, 1967

 "I love the smell of napalm in the morning." - Apocalypse Now, 1979

+## Tongue Twisters

+~Give tuffy a cup of proper coffe in a copper coffe cup.

+~She sells seashells by the seashore.

+~She saw Sharif's shoes on the sofa.
+But was she so sure those were Sharif's shoes she saw?

+~Betty Botter bought some butter
+But she said the butter’s bitter
+If I put it in my batter, it will make my batter bitter But a bit of better butter will make my batter better So ‘twas better Betty Botter bought a bit of better butter

+~Lesser leather never weathered wetter weather better.

+~Peter Piper picked a peck of pickled peppers
+A peck of pickled peppers Peter Piper picked
+If Peter Piper picked a peck of pickled peppers Where’s the peck of pickled peppers that Peter Piper picked?